aaaristo/grunt-html-builder/README.md

 starting from json (and xlsx) files to describe data (products, people... etc), all integrated in a maven like build lifecycle based on conventions against configuration.

+Actually we build a medium complexity site of ~4500 pages in ~120secs on a quad-core iMac, with SSD.
+That was really good enought to us.

 ## Getting Started
 Install this grunt plugin next to your project'